Sydney205/whatsappbot/README.md

 # WhatsApp AI Bot with Google ADK

 A FastAPI-based WhatsApp webhook server integrated with Google's AI Development Kit (ADK) and Gemini AI.
-The bot responds to messages containing the trigger word "bot" with intelligent, context-aware responses powered by Gemini AI with Google Search capabilities.
+The bot responds to messages containing the trigger word "KnghtBot" with intelligent, context-aware responses powered by Gemini AI, which incorporates Google Search capabilities.

 ## Features

 - **FastAPI Server**: Lightweight, fast webhook server
 - **WhatsApp Cloud API Integration**: Receives and sends messages via WhatsApp
-- **Google ADK Agent**: Intelligent AI agent using Gemini 2.0 with Google Search tool
+- **Google ADK Agent**: Intelligent AI agent using Gemini 2.0 with the Google Search tool
 - **Trigger Word Detection**: Only responds when "bot" is mentioned in the message
 - **Environment-based Configuration**: Secure API key management